ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-wood-key-consistency.md

 The model in {{anon-discovery}} seems to be the most lightweight and easy-to-deploy mechanism for ensuring key consistency and correctness.
 However, it remains unclear if there exists such an anonymity network that can scale to the widespread adoption of and requirements of protocols like Privacy Pass, Oblivious DoH, or Oblivious HTTP.
+Also, using such a network carries its own set of risks for clients (as described in {{anon-discovery}}), so in some cases it might be impractical.
 Existing infrastructure based on technologies like Certificate Transparency or Key Transparency may work, but there is currently no general purpose system for transparency of opaque keys (or other application data).

 # Security Considerations {#sec}